JoeTheGuitarist/documentation_docs/Docs/writing_guide.md

-# How to Write a User's Guide
+# How to Write a user guide

 ## Introduction